 Enduro Racer is one of my favourite Atari ST racers because it's fast, fun and an uncomplicated thrill.
 In fact, it's the classic arcade racer and our conversion is pretty good considering the age of this 1987 release!

 As you can imagine, I was very excited to find out that Peter Jørgensen (Mr Manic Miner himself!) has begun the development of an enhanced update specifically for the Atari STe!!
-He's graciously given me the latest beta to play and it's already looking very impressive with lots of improvements both planned and also partially completed.
-It's much faster! :)
+He's graciously given me the latest beta to play and it's already looking impressive with many improvements - more are planned.
+This version is so fast!!

 1) The Blitter is utilised to push a brisk framerate!